Trying to decide between Epcot or Hollywood Studios? We can help!

 Slinky Dog Dash is one of the newest rides at Hollywood Studios located in Toy Story Land and perfect for families to enjoy together.
 It’s considered to be a family-friendly coaster, but it has just enough thrill to make it fun for everyone.
-Its newness has made it a very popular ride, so try to find a FastPass if you don’t want to deal with long wait times.
+Its newness has made it a very popular ride, so try to find a ride pass if you don’t want to deal with long wait times.

 To determine if the ride is good for you and your children, take a look at our full ride description in the post answering How Scary is Slinky Dog Dash?

 Epcot’s Best Rides

 Soarin’ Around the World is one of the most popular rides at Epcot and one of the best rides at Disney World in general.
 Soarin’ is a hang glider simulator that takes you to some of the world’s most iconic locations like the Matterhorn, the Great Wall of China and Niagra Falls.

 The ride is simple, lifting whole row of seats will high into the air and placing you in front of a huge, curved IMAX screen.
 The sights, sounds, and even smells are outstanding and it’s always a great use of a ride pass.